MTES-MCT/ecobalyse-data/README.md

  }
 ```

-#### Creating an LCA process from an existing one
+#### Creating an LCI from an existing one

-Here below we create a modified wheat flour by replacing the conventional wheat
+Below we create a modified beef meat process by replacing the conventional beef cattle with grass-fed cattle from a pastoral
-with organic wheat, by digging just one level inside the existing wheat flour
-in Agribalyse, and by giving it the specified new name.
-(LCA processes are like giant trees where we can
+farming system.
+As this LCI isn't in the existingActivity's database ("Agribalyse 3.2") but in "PastoEco",
+we have to explicit "PastoEco" in the replacementPlan.
+By following the upstream path of the meat through the supply chain (slaughtering,
+processing) and replacing conventional cattle with grass-fed cattle, this LCI will give us the impact of grass-fed meat.
+LCIs are like
-replace a process ay any level.
+giant trees where we can replace a process at any level.

 ```
  {
     "activityCreationType": "from_existing",
-    "alias": "wheat-flour-organic-national-average",
+    "alias": "meat-with-bone-beef-direct-consumption-grass-fed",
     "comment": "",
     "database": "Agribalyse 3.2",
     "existingActivity": {
-      "activityName": "Wheat flour, at plant {FR} U" },
+      "activityName": "Meat with bone, beef, for direct consumption {FR} U" },
-    "id": "db791ac8-02b9-41b0-bc2b-2913e745bd19",
-    "newName": "Wheat flour, organic at industrial mill {FR} U {{wheat-flour-organic-national-average}}, created by Ecobalyse", "replacementPlan": {
+    "newName": "Meat with bone, beef for direct consumption {{meat-with-bone-beef-direct-consumption-grass-fed}}", "replacementPlan": {
       "replace": [
         {
           "from": {
-            "activityName": "Soft wheat grain, conventional, breadmaking quality, 15% moisture, at farm gate {FR} U" },
+            "activityName": "Beef cattle, conventional, national average, at farm gate {FR} U" },
           "to": {
-            "activityName": "Soft wheat grain, organic, 15% moisture, Central Region, at feed plant {FR} U" }
+            "activityName": "Cull cow, conventional, highland milk system, pastoral farming system, at farm gate {FR} U", "database": "PastoEco"
           }
+        }
       ],
       "upstreamPath": [
         {
-          "activityName": "Global milling process, soft wheat, steel-roller-milled, industrial production, French production mix, at plant, 1 kg bulk flour at the exit gate (PDi) {FR} U"
+          "activityName": "Slaughtering and chilling, of beef, industrial production, French production mix, 1 kg of beef quarter {FR} U"
         },
         {
+          "activityName": "Slaughtering and chilling, of beef, industrial production, French production mix, at plant, 1 kg of beef carcass {FR} U"
+        },
+        {
-          "activityName": "Soft wheat, consumption mix {FR} U" }
+          "activityName": "Live beef, for direct consumption, consumption mix {FR} U" }
       ]
     }